 5 Tips for Managing Scope Creep

-Now that we’ve established what scope creep is and why it could be detrimental to your ERP project, let’s explore a few ways to keep it in check.
+Now that we’ve established what scope creep is and why it could be detrimental to your ERP project, let’s explore examples on how to manage, control, and ultimately avoid it.
 These preventative steps are critical to the success of your implementation or business transformation.

 1. Establish a Strong Project Management Team